Vegetable Kurma Recipe

 • 2 bay leaves

-• 1/2 cup fresh coconut chopped or grated
+• ½ cup fresh coconut pieces or 3 tbsp desiccated coconut, soaked

 Instructions

-• Heat oil in a pot and add bay leaves, cinnamon stick, and cloves.
-Sauté to temper the whole spices until aromatic.
+• Heat oil in a heavy-bottomed pot.
+Add bay leaves, a cinnamon stick, and cloves.
+Let them sizzle until it becomes slightly fragrant.

-• Mix in potatoes, carrots, and green beans.
-Cook for a minute to combine flavors.
+• Mix in potatoes, carrot, and green beans.
+Sauté for a minute so the vegetables absorb the masala.

-• Grind fresh coconut with fennel seeds and carom seeds using 1/4 cup water into a smooth paste.
+• In a blender, grind fresh coconut, fennel seeds, and carom seeds with water into a smooth paste.

 • Add red chili powder, coriander powder, and garam masala to the vegetables.
-Mix well and cook for 2–3 minutes.
+Stir everything well.
+Pour in water and salt to taste.
+Mix and simmer on low heat until the vegetables turn tender.

-• Serve hot with chapathi, poori, dosa, or rice.
+• Garnish veg kurma with chopped coriander leaves and serve hot with chapathi, poori, dosa, or steamed rice.

 Notes

-Keyword how to make veg kurma, mixed vegetable kurma, south indian veg kurma, veg kurma recipe, vegetable soup
+Keyword how to make veg kurma, mixed vegetable kurma, veg kurma recipe, vegetable soup

 Enjoy Veg Kurma at home!